alan-turing-institute/AutSPACEs/00-project-documentation/communication/reports/autistica/2023-post-project-report.md

 ## Please detail any further work, plans, or projects that have stemmed from the original Autistica funded project

 Beyond a continuation of the AutSPACEs project as outlined above, we have started to engage in an early brainstorming phase with a mixed team of autistic and neuro-typical researchers to explore how the AutSPACEs approach could be adapted to collect data for another reseach question – in particular surrounding the phenomenology of Autism.

-## Please leave any final comments or feedback on the project and your work (optional)